bluegreen-labs/phenor/README.md

 ## Acknowledgements

-This project was is supported by the National Science Foundation’s Macro-system Biology Program (awards EF-1065029 and EF-1702697).
+This project was is supported by the National Science Foundation’s Macro-system Biology Program (awards EF-1065029 and EF-1702697) and the Marie Skłodowska-Curie Action (H2020 grant 797668).
 Logo design elements are taken from the FontAwesome library according to [these terms](https://fontawesome.com/license).